Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/FFmpeg/README.md

   * Note that we explicitly exclude the SDL2 dependency that is used in the EasyBuilders repository as SDL2 uses DBus and hence may not work on the compute nodes.

+  * FFmpeg 5.1.2 causes a compiler crash in CCE 15.0.0, but that issue seems to be resolved in 15.0.1.